Literary Curriculum Vitae

 The Canadian Writers' Contest Calendar, 1995, 1996, 1997, 1998.

 A Magical Clockwork: The Art of Writing the Poem, 2000.

 A Magical Clockwork: The Workshop Guide, Poetry Writing Exercises and Resources, 2000.

 Holding True: Essays on Being a Writer, 2008. eBook edition, 2010.

 Nine to Ninety: Stories across the generations, 2009. eBook edition, 2010.

 The Hidden Valley Mystery, eBook edition, 2010.

-Writing Reader-friendly Poems Plus Writing Exercises, eBook edition, 2011.
+Writing Reader-Friendly Poems Plus Writing Exercises, 2017, revised and expanded eBook edition, 2020.